jjxp/spring-angular-api/README.md

 * [Swagger] - as a tool for automatically generating API documentation
 * [angular-translate] - as a package for i18n support
 * [Netflix Eureka] - as a service for microservice architecture purposes
+* [zuul] - as a gateway service between frontend and backend for routing purposes

 ### Installation